fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

     run pythonsetup.pytest and have it run all of your pytest tests.
 If you are distributing a package, you may already have a setup.cfg file, and you can use that file to store pytest configuration.
-You’ll see how in Appendix 4, Packaging and Distributing Python Projects, on page 175.
+You’ll see how in Appendix 4, Packaging and Distributing Python Projects

 Regardless of which file you put your pytest configuration in, the format will mostly be the same.